-Our Board of Directors met six times during 2014.
-Each of our directors for 2014 attended at least 75% of the meetings of our Board of Directors.
+Our Board of Directors met five times during 2016.
+Each of our directors attended at least 75% of the meetings of our Board of Directors, other than Mr. Shaw who became a Director in October 2016.
 We expect each of our directors to attend our annual meeting of stockholders in person unless doing so would be impracticable due to unavoidable conflicts.
-In 2014, all of our directors attended our annual meeting of stockholders.
+In 2016, all of our directors attended our annual meeting of stockholders, other than Mr. Shaw who was not then a Director.

 Directors who qualify as being "non-management" within the meaning of the NYSE Corporate Governance Rules meet on a regular basis in executive sessions without management participation.
 The executive sessions occur after each regularly scheduled meeting of our entire Board of Directors and at such other times that our non-management directors deem appropriate.
 Each director has the right to call an executive session.
-The executive sessions are chaired by Mr. Grafton, the lead director of our Board of Directors.
+The executive sessions are chaired by Mr. Wardinski, the lead director of our Board of Directors.